A hefty food bill can have a huge impact on your finances.

 Because these shops aren’t so concerned about your shopping experience, it means your food shop costs less – this is a small price to pay when it comes to reducing your food spend.

-4. Set a Budget and Stick to It
+4. Set a budget and stick to it

+Money management is all about setting a budget.
 Setting yourself a food budget is a good way of giving you something to work towards.

 Look at what you are spending on food on a weekly basis and set yourself a reduced (but reasonable) budget to work with each week.